 Ring the Campus Absentee line and leave your details and reason for absence.
 Remember that your Learning From Home Tutor will mark the roll each morning during a live conference so if you’re not there, you’ll be marked as absent and your Parent/Guardian will be contacted.

 + Who are my teachers?
-Are they the same as last term?

 The majority of the Education Team Leaders will remain the same for your subjects; however, any Team Leader from the faculty may answer questions you post into Schoology.
 All Team Leaders are working together to ensure the continuation of your learning.